PEP 696 – Type defaults for TypeVarLikes

 A reference implementation of the type checker can be found at https://github.com/Gobot1234/mypy/tree/TypeVar-defaults

-If this PEP is accepted, the syntax proposed in PEP 695 will be extended to introduce a way to specify defaults for type parameters using the “=” operator inside of the square brackets like so:
+The syntax added in PEP 695 will be extended to introduce a way to specify defaults for type parameters using the “=” operator inside of the square brackets like so:

 # TypeVars